yiwang454/fastabx_local/README.md

 ```

 It requires Python 3.12 or later, and PyTorch 2.6.0 (CUDA 12.4 variant for Linux and Windows).
-Wheels are available for Linux x86-64 and aarch64 (glibc 2.34 or later), macOS 14 or later, and Windows x86-64.
+Wheels are available for Linux x86-64 (glibc 2.34 or later), macOS 14 or later, and Windows x86-64.